ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Methods

 \subsection{Multimodal Contrastive Captioning with ECG Semantics Integrator (ESI) Framework}

 The ESI framework aims to improve the quality of representation extracted from ECG signals by pretraining a specialized ECG encoder alongside a textual encoder.
 This dual-modality training method has been proven by cutting-edge studies in contrastive language-image pretraining (CLIP) \citep{radford2021learning} and CoCa \citep{yu2022coca} methodology.
+Inspired by these two studies, we developed our pretraining architecture with both contrastive and generative objectives.
+While we recognize there are newer approaches in multimodal contrastive learning beyond CLIP and CoCa as discussed in Section \ref{sec:related_work_multimodal}, the choice of development can be motivated by several factors.
+First, the CLIP structure is well-proven by multiple prior works, including pretraining language with medical images \citep{liu2023imitate, you2023cxr, wan2024med} and physiological signals \citep{li2023frozen, lalam2023ecg, liu2024zero}.
+The core contrastive objective of CLIP is well-suited for our primary goal of aligning ECG signals with their textual interpretations.
+Moreover, the relative simplicity of the CLIP architecture allows for seamless integration of our captioning loss inspired by CoCa \citep{yu2022coca}.
+We further validate the contribution of the contrastive and generative objective via ablation study as shown in Section \ref{abl:components}.

 For the ECG encoder, we have chosen a one-dimensional modified version of the ConvNext v2 architecture considering the sequential nature of ECG waveform data \citep{woo2023convnext}, which has been proven for its capacities of extracting both local and global contexts with the designed convolutional kernels.
 In parallel, the textual encoder utilizes BioLinkBERT, a derivative of the BERT architecture pretrained on biomedical texts, to effectively embed medical terminologies \citep{yasunaga2022linkbert}.
+BioLinkBERT is an extension of the standard BERT model \citep{devlin2018bert}, specifically designed to improve the understanding of biomedical texts.
+Unlike traditional BERT, which processes each document independently, BioLinkBERT is pretrained on biomedical literature from PubMed, which takes advantage of the natural links between documents such as citations and references.
+This pretraining strategy motivates us to leverage BioLinkBert for tasks that require a deep understanding of biomedical concepts and terminology.